kirekire95/iot-summer-project-nfc-jwt-door---iot/README.md

 - **Raspberry Pi Node.js application** - The Raspberry Pi application that handles the electronics is portforwarded by my router so that it can be communicated with regardless of where the other services are hosted.
 This is the only application that I find a legitimate reason to only host locally due to the electronics involved etc.

 To summarize; some parts are hosted on the cloud, and others are hosted locally.
-However, any solution generally works and all of the services I use are using rather generous free tiers without any payments required.
+However, any solution generally works and all of the services I use have got rather generous free tiers without any payments required.
 Should the application scale very well, then one would have to consider the cost of each service and act according to that.

 ### The code